tatianegercina/FinTech/02-Homework/06-APIs/Instructions/README.md

 Follow the comments in the starter workbook to complete each section.
 Refer to the ROI cheatsheet to find calculations for each step.

+With this homework, you will be analyzing and comparing multiple stocks simultaneously.
+Try and take advantage of Pandas and Numpy to vectorize the calculations, but you can also loop through each stock.
+Checkout [this article](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6) on the different techniques!

 - - -

 ### Submission